 - The thief ant, also called a grease ant, is 1/32 - 1/16 inch.

-- It has very small eyes in relation to size of head.
+- It has very small eyes in relation to the size of the head.

 - Its body is yellow, bronze, light or dark brown and is very smooth and shiny.

-- Thief ants are omnivorous - eating just about anything, but they prefer grease and high protein foods.
+- Thief ants are omnivorous.
+They eat just about anything, but they prefer grease and high-protein foods.

-- This ant gets its nickname, "sugar ant" from the fact that it feeds on sweets, such as jellies, honey, cakes and sugar, as well as breads and greasy, fatty foods.
+- This ant gets its nickname, "sugar ant" from the fact that it feeds on sweets, such as jellies, honey, cakes, and sugar, as well as bread and greasy, fatty foods.

 - Chiefly an outdoor ant, it is found primarily in Florida and Hawaii, with some found living indoors in areas of Texas, Iowa, and Oregon.

-- Bodies vary in color from light to a dark brown.
+- Bodies vary in color from light to dark brown.